neithernut/dr.w.falls/doc/design/ServerClient.md

     success(player handle) | failure

-Upon registration, the player name and connection task handle will be added to the roaster.
+Upon registration, the player name and connection task handle will be added to the roster.
 The item type of the game control channel deviates from the item type of the other phase control functions:

     registration acceptance |